What’s It Like Aboard Silver Origin? Join Us.

 Breathe and Reboot: Out on the Open Deck.

 Where to find bliss on Silver Origin in the Galapagos?
 Head to the ship’s open deck where the views, as they morph throughout the week, give you such a great scope of one of the world’s most ancient natural places.
 Watching this video, I feel as if I’m literally leaning over the rail, feeling the wonder of the place, and, yes, tasting a salt tang on my lips.

-I think back to something Silversea’s Chairman Manfredi Lefebvre d’Ovidio has said about the Galapagos.
+I think back to something Silversea’s former Chairman Manfredi Lefebvre d’Ovidio has said about the Galapagos.
 “Anybody who has been to the Galapagos knows the archipelago’s unique beauty.
 From its endemic animal species to the ancient lava formations, there is simply no place like it on Earth.”